 -

-With Software Design Format the best deliverable is running code.
-Leveraging the insights from a modelling session into a running prototype can be a very effective strategy.
+With Software Design Format , the best deliverable is running code.
+Leveraging insights from a modeling session to build a running prototype can be a very effective strategy.
+The intermediate artifact becomes necessary when you have to put an artificial pause between the workshop and the first implementation round.

 >